nbicocchi/learn-xv6/README.md

 # Operating Systems MSc (DIEF, UNIMORE) #
 This course deals with the design and implementation of operating systems.
-The topics include the bootup sequence, memory management, processes, interrupt handling, file systems, synchronization, inter process communication in modern operating systems.
-The course is built on the xv6 operating system.
+The main topics include: boot-up sequence, memory management, processes, file systems and inter process communication in modern operating systems.
+The course is based on the Xv6 operating system.

 ## xv6 ##
 Xv6 is a teaching operating system developed in the summer of 2006 for MIT's operating systems course, 6.828: Operating System Engineering.
 We use it because of its beauty and simplicity.
 To successfully run it, you need to install some packages (tested on Ubuntu 18.04):

 * $ sudo apt-get install git qemu build-essential